Diamond Dallas Page: Various alliances (1991–1993)

-Page came to World Championship Wrestling (WCW) in January 1991 to become the manager of The Fabulous Freebirds (Jimmy Garvin and Michael P.S.
+Page made his way to World Championship Wrestling (WCW) in January 1991, becoming the manager of The Fabulous Freebirds (Jimmy Garvin and Michael P.S.
 Hayes).
-He made his debut on Feb 3, 1991 on The Main Event, when Paul E. Dangerously introduced Page to the audience in an interview on the show's wrestling news segment The Danger Zone.
+He made his debut on the February 3, 1991 edition of The Main Event, where Paul E. Dangerously introduced Page to the audience in an interview on the show's wrestling news segment The Danger Zone.
 Page managed the Freebirds to a shot at the NWA World Tag Team Championship where they defeated Doom (Butch Reed and Ron Simmons) on February 24.
 Before that match took place, Page unveiled the stable's new road manager, Big Daddy Dink, formerly known as Oliver Humperdink, who interfered in the match.
 During this match, Page introduced the Diamond Dolls.
 In April 1991 he added Scott Hall to the stable under the name of Diamond Studd.
 Page also worked as a color commentator for WCW with Eric Bischoff.
 With rumors that the WCW wanted to take the Diamond Studd away from Page, he decided to take the advice of Magnum T. A. and begin to wrestle himself.
 He headed to the WCW Power Plant where Buddy Lee Parker, The Assassin, and Dusty Rhodes trained the 35-year-old rookie.
 The advice was fruitful, as on the August 31, 1991 episode it was announced by commentators that the Studd and Page had indeed parted ways.